“A lively and unconventional exploration of our senses, how they work, what is revealed when they don’t, and how they connect us to the world”.

 I’m happy to say that my research is contributing to settling down the bases and shedding some light on the understanding of the effects of the exposure to digital sensory stimulation and simulations.

 Here is a short audio clip from the book where GTP is mentioned:

 “…Modern humans experience sounds, sounds levels, and range of sound that our ancestors never have to.
 How we adapt to this changed auditory world is also a subject ripe for study.
 Researchers have also tried to examine downstream neurological effects of sensory stimulation via video gaming.
 Psychologist Angelica Ortiz de Gortari has carved out a niche in this regard and has studied what she calls Game Transfer Phenomena as a result of intense game playing.
-For some gamers, their sensory experience are so intense (and their mental stats are susceptible enough) that they experience pseudohallucinations as a result of the gaming.
+For some gamers, their sensory experience are so intense (and their mental states are susceptible enough) that they experience pseudohallucinations as a result of the gaming.
 They also incur visual aftereffects that can potentially cause them to misperceive the real world around them.
-It gets worse with more and more prolonged gaming, and it affects no t only visual and auditory sensory perceptions but tactile and perhaps olfactory sensations, too” (p., 261).
+It gets worse with more and more prolonged gaming, and it affects not only visual and auditory sensory perceptions but tactile and perhaps olfactory sensations, too” (p., 261).